|June 12||LSAT administered|

 - Take the Law School Admission Test (LSAT).
 Registration details, testing locations, and more information about the test are available from LSAC.

 - Send transcripts of all your undergraduate work (and any graduate transcripts, if applicable) directly to LSAC.
-Note that if admitted, you must submit a final, official transcript showing the conferral of your bachelor's degree prior to enrollment in the law school.
-The copies of transcripts included in your CAS Report are not official.
+Note that if admitted, you must submit a final official transcript showing the conferral of your bachelor's degree prior to enrollment in the law school.
+The copies of transcripts included in your CAS Report are not official for this purpose.

-- Arrange to have two (2) letters of recommendation (a maximum of three) submitted on your behalf.
+- Arrange to have a minimum of two (2) letters of recommendation (we will accept up to three) submitted on your behalf.
 Of particular influence are evaluations from professors or professional colleagues who can attest to your work ethic, analytical and writing abilities, and other positive attributes.
 Your recommenders must submit letters directly to LSAC.